robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 ## We Do: Defining HTML

-1. Open any webpage
+1. Open any webpage.
-2. Right-click.
+2. Right click.
 3. Click "View Page Source."